 The course outline is a document that outlines course objectives and student learning outcomes for proposed new courses.
 The outline should be used by faculty members in development of course content.
 Course outlines may be found in the deans' offices.

 Course Syllabus

-Course syllabi shall be posted on UAS-Online prior to the first day of class.
+Course syllabi shall be posted on Blackboard (formerly known as UAS-Online) prior to the first day of class.